pwalsh/openbudgets/docs/guide/features/pages.rst

 Overview
 --------

-Open Budget supports adding generic pages for the display, such as about, contact, privacy, and any other text-based page that is required.
+Open Budgets supports adding generic pages for the display, such as about, contact, privacy, and any other text-based page that is required.

 Configuration
 -------------